CodeYellowBV/backbone-crux/README.md

 ##Changelog
+### 1.2.3
+- Add serializeData method, should be used to serialize models for use in templates.

 ### 1.2.2
 - isEmpty returns true if the attributes are a subset of the defaults, and allows nested models to be void or null.